fmtr/hct/README.md

 ## Installing

 Simply paste the following into your Tasmota Berry Script Console:

 ```be
 tasmota.urlfetch('https://raw.githubusercontent.com/fmtr/hct/release/hct.tapp','/hct.tapp')
 ```

 :warning: You will then *need to restart your device* before use.

-You should see `TAP: Loaded Tasmota App 'hct.tapp'` in your start-up logs.
-This means `hct` has been added to your global scope.
-So you don't need to `import` it.
+You should then see `HCT: Successfully imported Home Assistant Controls for Tasmota (hct)...` in your start-up logs.
+This means `hct` has been added to your global scope, so you don't need to `import` it.

 ## Example Walkthrough